tank0412/android_vendor_Allwinner_kylin_p2/README.md

 It is a device tree for onda V989.

 P.S.
-I got this error when i tried to compile AOSP Android 5.1 Lollipop from source: build/core/product_config.mk:231: *** device/onda/v989/aosp_v989.mk: malformed COPY_FILE "\".
-Stop.
+08.08.2015 CM12 building was finished without any errors!
+It is a great news!
+I think that all necessary files for booting is included.

+But i do not know how to flash it. (system & boot partitions) I am tried to compile zip archive for PhilZ Touch Recovery but it finished with fatal error.

 Guys, i need your help.
 Please pull request!